ente-io/ente/web/apps/payments/README.md

-Code that runs on `payments.ente.io`, handling and web facing interaction with Stripe's API for payments.
+Code that runs on `payments.ente.io`.
+It brokers between our services and Stripe's API for payments.

 ## Development